 - In-network benefits apply to ambulance services arranged through a physician and received from a network provider. - Out-of-network benefits apply to ambulance services arranged through a physician and received from a non-network provider (except as described in 1. in the table in this section).
-There is not an out-of-pocket maximum that applies to these charges.
 In addition to the deductible and coinsurance described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.